 If a parent has any concerns or complaints regarding the care or welfare of their child, an appointment can be made to meet with the school's SENDCo.
-Please also see the Complaints policy available on the Academies website.
+Please also see the Complaints policy available on the Redhill Academy's website.